 Internship reflections – Lydia McGill

-Lydia McGill, a SUPER DTP student in the first cohort, undertook a 3-month internship in 2020 with NatureScot (the lead public body responsible for advising the Scottish Government on natural heritage), where she used infaunal analyses to compare flame shell beds off the West coast of Scotland.
+Lydia McGill, a postgraduate researcher from the first cohort, undertook a 3-month internship in 2020 with NatureScot, the lead public body responsible for advising the Scottish Government on natural heritage, where she used infaunal analyses to compare flame shell beds off the West coast of Scotland.
 The internship opportunity was arranged through one of Lydia’s PhD supervisors and was home-based due to Covid-19 restrictions.

 Lydia shares her reflections on the experience below.